mABC: multi-Agent Blockchain-Inspired Collaboration for root cause analysis in micro-services architecture: Conclusion

 \section{Conclusion}

-In this paper, we introduce \framework{}, a novel framework aimed at improving alert incident resolution in complex micro-services through a blend of multi-agent, LLMs, and a unique blockchain voting.
-Then, we develop train-ticket benchmark, an open-source evaluation dataset designed specifically for RCA in complex micro-services architectures.
-Experimental results on the public benchmark AIOps challenge dataset and our created train-ticket dataset, \framework{} demonstrated effectiveness in identifying root causes and offering solutions, with its \textit{Agent Workflow} and voting mechanism playing crucial roles. \framework{} streamlines root cause analysis, boosting system reliability and operational efficiency.
-Our future efforts will focus on enhancing its components, incorporating more data sources, and improving agent collaboration.
-Our goal is to make \framework{} an essential tool for addressing various IT operations challenges.
+In this paper, we introduce \framework{}, a framework that improves alert events resolution in complex MSA by combining multi-agent systems, LLMs, and blockchain voting.
+We also develop the train-ticket benchmark, an open-source dataset for RCA in MSA.
+Experimental results on the AIOps challenge and train-ticket datasets show \framework{}'s effectiveness in identifying root causes and providing solutions, with the \textit{Agent Workflow} and voting mechanism being crucial. \framework{} enhances root cause analysis, boosting system reliability and operational efficiency.
+Future work will focus on enhancing components, incorporating more data sources, and improving agent collaboration, aiming to make \framework{} essential for IT operations.